 Best for: Teams already running Odoo who want recruiting integrated with HR, payroll, and operations.

 Odoo is a full business management suite with dozens of modules.
 The Recruitment module is capable: careers pages, application management, screening questions, interview scheduling, and offer tracking.
-It integrates directly with payroll, employee records, and project management (if you're using those Odoo modules).
+It integrates directly with payroll, employee records, and project management if you are using those Odoo modules.

 Limitation: Overkill for a solo recruiter or agency that only needs an ATS.
-The value shows when you're running four or five Odoo modules in parallel.
-If you're not already in the Odoo ecosystem, the setup investment isn't worth it for recruiting alone.
+The value shows when you are running four or five Odoo modules in parallel.
+If you are not already in the Odoo ecosystem, the setup investment is not worth it for recruiting alone.

 ERPNext HR module